soymadip/My-Practice-Environment/PYTHON/Notes/• Day 21-40/25 - operations on Tuples.md

 ('Spain', 'Italy', 'Finland', 'Germany', 'Russia')
  ```

-Thus, we convert the tuple to a list, manipulate items of the list using list methods, then convert list back to a tuple.
+>Thus, we convert the tuple to a list, manipulate items of the list using list methods, then convert list back to a tuple.

-However, we can directly concatenate two tuples without converting them to list.
+- **we can directly concatenate two tuples** without converting them to list.

 #### Example:
 ```python